openebs-archive/openebs-docs/docs/scheduler.md

 **Update the NODE_SELECTOR for storage target and storage replica**

-You have to add following environmental parameters in your storage class before provisioning volume.
-You can provision OpenEBS storage target pod to your application deployed namespace.
-So that application pods can communicate with storage target pod easily.
+You must add the following environmental parameters in your storage class before provisioning volume.
+You can provision OpenEBS storage target pod to the nodes where application applications are deployed so that application pods can communicate easily with storage target pods.

 ```
 - name: TargetNodeSelector